Camping in the Broken Group Islands

 The revenue from national park entry fees remains within the Coastal BC Field Unit to support the services and facilities that all visitors enjoy (including campsite facilities and amenities, visitor safety, signs, programs, etc.).
 The Broken Group Islands Backcountry Camping Permits do not include the national park entry fees, so you need to have a valid camping permit and a valid National Park Entry Pass at all times.

 Anyone camping in the Broken Group Islands must have a backcountry camping permit.
-Backcountry camping permits are $10.02 per person per night from May through September.
 Backcountry camping permits are only available through the Parks Canada Reservation System.
 No spaces will be available for stand-by (first come first serve).

 When making a reservation, have the following ready: